kmejia/resolve-comments/README.md

 To run the tests for the Sublime Text front end tests first open the Sublime Text editor.
 Select Preferences and Package Control.
 In the panel that pops up select Package Control: Install Package.
 In the new panel that pops up type UnitTesting and select the first package that shows up.
 Restart Sublime Text.

-To run the UnitTesting Command type Ctrl-Shift-P to open the command panel and type UnitTesting.
+To run the UnitTesting Command type Shift-Ctrl-P to open the command panel and type UnitTesting.
 Click the first result.
+A panel should popup asking for what package should be tested, type git_comments.
 The tests corresponding to the package should be evalutated and presented to the user.
+If the test results don't show up type Shift-Ctrl-P again and type UnitTesting: Show Output Panel.

 # Features